SnoozeTime/vkgame/docs/network.md

 - Simple protocol
 - Connection client/server (naive?
 Ip/port only is ok)
 - Send all network state at every loop
+- Out of order packet are discarded

 ## Later
 Do we need to send delta instead?
 What is the packet size?
 Try to answer those questions.
+- Rate limiter on server side?

 # Design?